craztheking/kcrp_boats/README.md

 2. Use /dropboat to spawn a boat

-3. 10 second timer between boat drops
+3. 10 second timer between boat drops (displayed)

+4. Dropped Boat will show "horse" blip for locating purposes.

 =============================================================================
 Recreated from: